Clemapfel/jluna/docs/manual.md

 ```
 (:var, :body)
 ```
 To access the property `:name`, we need to first **unroll** the type, meaning we need to specialize all its parameters.
-Once we do so, it seizes to be a `UnionAll`:
+Once we do so, it seizes to be a `UnionAll`, gaining the properties expected of a `Base.Type`:

 ```julia
 # in Julia